-- Notify Colorado Bureau of Investigation and other appropriate agencies by mail of the approved seal
+- Notify the Colorado Bureau of Investigation and other appropriate agencies by mail of the approved seal

 Finally, the sooner you act, the sooner you can begin to put the past behind you.

-Contact Us for a Free Consultation About Sealing Criminal Records
+Talk to a Criminal Defense Attorney About Sealing Criminal Records